Compassionate Divorce Lawyers Serving Palo Alto, CA

 At The Schoenberg Family Law Group, P.C., our attorneys will help you confront the seriousness of a broken marriage and the concerns you hold for your future.
-Whether your focus is protecting your children, achieving a just financial outcome, or navigating the divorce process efficiently, our legal team is here for you.
+Whether your focus is protecting your children, achieving a just financial outcome, or navigating the divorce process efficiently, our Palo Alto divorce attorney is here for you.

 We are experienced in all areas of divorce and able to represent you in the following confidently:

 - Legal separation;

 - Division of marital property, debts, and assets; and